oyekanmiayo/go-notion/README.md

 #### Retrieve a page

 This retrieves a Notion page based on a specified ID.
+Read more [here](https://developers.notion.com/reference/get-page).

 ```go
 client := notion.NewClient(http.DefaultClient, *accessToken)